ZhangAoCanada/DL_KnowledgeReview/ObjectDetection/mAP.md

 # Mean Average Precision (mAP) for Object Detection

 A detailed implementation can be found at [GitHub/mAP](https://github.com/Cartucho/mAP).
-Following sections illustrates how to compute mAP.
+Following sections illustrate how to compute mAP.

 Before diving in, we first define a parameter `iou_threshold` such that the `mAP` function can take it as arg.
 ```python